 45. Oatmeal: Crockpots of gooey oatmeal and dishes of the best mix-ins like brown sugar, cinnamon, and fresh fruit.

-46. Omelette: These classic breakfast stations exist at your favorite hotels and brunch spots, so why can’t you have one at your big day?
+46. Omelet: These classic breakfast stations exist at your favorite hotels and brunch spots, so why can’t you have one on your big day?

 47. All of the above: There’s nothing better than a breakfast buffet, right?